Materiality Assessment

 2. Identify Actual and Potential Impacts

-This step involves identifying both actual and potential impacts of sustainability issues, both positive and negative, that may occur in the economic, social, and environmental spheres.
-These impacts are considered across all business activities in the value chain through a process of stakeholder engagement with both internal and external parties.
+This step involves identifying both actual and potential impacts of sustainability issues, both positive and negative, that may occur across all business activities in the value chain and at all operational sites, including activities by contractors, service providers, and joint venture partners.
+The impact identification covers:

 3. Assess the Significant of the Impacts